ZJAllen/slushengine/USAGE INSTRUCTIONS.md

 SlushEngine Usage Instructions
 ==============================

-Using the SlushEngine Python software package is relativley simple once all of the required packages have been installed.
+Using the SlushEngine Python software package is relatively simple once all of the required packages have been installed.
 Before powering a SlushEngine device please ensure that you read the hardware notes listed below.

 Hardware Setup
 --------------

-1. Check for correct polarity of the power conection to the SlushDevice
+1. Check for correct polarity of the power connection to the SlushDevice
 2. Check the voltage to the device is within its operating range
-3. Check the oreientation of the connectors between the Raspberry Pi and the SlushEngine device
+3. Check the orientation of the connectors between the Raspberry Pi and the SlushEngine device
-4. Have some method of communication with the Raspberri Pi setup. (ie. SSH Terminal, Screen & Keyboard, etc...)
+4. Have some method of communication with the Raspberry Pi setup. (ie. SSH Terminal, Screen & Keyboard, etc...)

 Getting Started